For a light, summery dessert, this raspberry cheesecake is the perfect choice!

 This raspberry cheesecake is best made the night before as it needs at least 6 hours to set before you dish it up.
-You have to be patient with it, which is why it’s best if you make it the night before – so you’re not tempted to dig in before it’s ready.
+You have to be patient with it, which is why it's best if you make it the night before.
+Don't be tempted to dig in before it's ready.
+If you're looking for a quicker option we also have these easy raspberry cheesecakes in a glass.

-You’ll also have plenty of time to crack on with the raspberry sauce which adds an extra sweetness to the cheesecake and is a really lovely addition.
+You'll also have plenty of time to crack on with the raspberry sauce.
+This adds an extra sweetness to the cheesecake and is a really lovely addition.

 How to make Raspberry Cheesecake: